stephan-dum/proxy-scope/README.md

-# scopeChain
+# ScopeChain

 Offers a way to combine objects without copying values around.
 Its is usefull when using immutables or if you want to restrict object access.

-> Caution this method uses a [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and there for will only work in modern Browsers.
+> Caution this method uses [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and therefor will only work in modern Browsers.
+Please view [CanIUse](https://caniuse.com/#feat=proxy) for more information.

-## Methods

 ### ScopeChain(`Object level`, `Object parent` [, ...`Object parent`])